 Note: To call Microsoft Graph, your app must acquire an access token from the Microsoft identity platform.
 The access token contains information about your app and the permissions it has for the resources and APIs available through Microsoft Graph.
 To create an access token, your app must be registered with the Microsoft identity platform and be authorized by either a user or an administrator to access the Microsoft Graph resources.

-- You must have an account with the following Standard Azure AD privileges:
+- You must have an account with the following Standard Azure AD permissions:

 - Directory Audit for Azure AD